Ice Hockey World Championships: Championship

 The Championship division comprises the top sixteen hockey nations in the world.
-The 85th championship was held from 13 to 29 May 2022, in Tampere and Helsinki, Finland.
+The 89th championship will be held from 15 to 31 May 2026, in Fribourg, and Zurich, Switzerland.

-Teams for the 2022 IIHF World Championship were:
+Teams for the 2026 IIHF World Championship are:

-Table updated 10/12/22

 A. The IIHF recognizes Bohemia, which joined in 1908, and Czechoslovakia as the predecessors to the Czech Republic, which officially became a member in 1993.

 B. The IIHF recognizes the Soviet Union, which joined in 1952, as the predecessor to Russia, which officially became a member in 1992.

 C. On 28 February 2022, IIHF decided to expel Russia and Belarus from the tournament due to the Russian invasion of Ukraine.

 Division I

 Division I comprises twelve teams.
-Group A teams compete for promotion to the Elite Division with the loser being relegated to Division I Group B. Group B teams compete for promotion to Division I Group A while the loser is relegated to Division II Group A. In 2023, Group A games will be played in Nottingham, United Kingdom from 29 April to 5 May, and Group B games were played in Tallinn, Estonia from 23 to 29 April.
+Group A teams compete for promotion to the Elite Division with the loser being relegated to Division I Group B. Group B teams compete for promotion to Division I Group A while the loser is relegated to Division II Group A. In 2026, Group A games will be played in Sosnowiec, Poland from 2 to 8 May, and Group B games will be played in Shenzhen, China from 29 April to 5 May.